Best time to visit Nepal

 Daytime temperatures during the day at high altitudes are pleasantly cool for walking, whereas it’s hotter lower down.
 At night it’s getting colder high up but it’s unlikely to be too severe.

-You’ll also have the chance to enjoy some of Nepal’s biggest festivals, such as Dashain (Desain, or Dashera) and Tihar (Tihaar), important Hindu festivals.
+You’ll also have the chance to enjoy some of Nepal’s biggest festivals Dropdown content, such as Dashain (Desain, or Dashera) and Tihar (Tihaar), important Hindu festivals.

 The period after the monsoon, around September to early October can be unpredictable.
 If the rains have finished you’ll be blessed with mild temperatures and clear skies, which is why fall or autumn can be one of the best seasons to travel to Nepal.
 Trekking trails are also quiet – a joy for hikers and mountaineers.
 If you’re unlucky though, the monsoon may not have quite tailed off yet.
 In that case it could be hot and sticky and you may get caught in heavy showers – or even snow.
 Also those stunning mountain views could be shrouded in clouds.